-HT Awareness 4-fold Learning Aid This printable pdf (legal size, double-sided) is designed to assist people in remembering the key points and action strategies of our eLearning program.
+HT Awareness 4-fold Pocket Guide This printable pdf (legal size, double-sided) is designed to assist people in remembering the key points and action strategies of our eLearning programs.
 Please email Patti for a pricing guide for inexpensive options to print in bulk.

 HT Hotline Resource Card is a wallet sized card pdf that you can print and give to HT victims who may want to seek help later.

 How to Evaluate Online Training Programs provides 10 questions you may want to ask in order to determine which online training program best meets your needs.

 Because of Michigan legislation that was passed in January 2015 which allows human trafficking victims to have prostitution convictions erased, Ruth’s records were expunged on April 24, 2018.
 Here’s a story from TV8 WOOD TV with investigative reporter, Susan Samples.

 Ruth’s Sex Trafficking Story.
 An interview that sheds light on how Ruth fell prey to traffickers as a teen, why she stayed trapped for so long and what it took to escape and find freedom.

 1. All I Knew Was Abuse